What Are Deepfakes?

-However, the ability to impersonate a person on live video, on the phone, or even during a video call is set to pose a challenge to online verification systems, which rely on face or voice recognition either done by a human or automatically by software.
+However, the ability to impersonate a person on live video, on the phone, or even during a video call is set to pose a challenge to online verification systems, which rely on face or voice recognition either done by a human or automatically by identity verification software.
 In fact, researchers from Sungkyunkwan University showed in March 2021 that most current facial recognition APIs can be beaten by using deepfakes.

 Per the Deepfake Report, a mind-boggling 96% of deepfakes in video format that researchers from Amsterdam company Deeptrace were able to identify online were porn videos.